yoyoyo-yo/DCGAN_keras/README.md

 You can get python packages.

-I recommend using Python3, and ***strongly recommend GPU when training (cifar10, original your own dataset with large iteration, minibatch and size ( >= 32x32)***.
+I recommend using Python3, and ***strongly recommend GPU when training (cifar10, original your own dataset with large iteration, minibatch and size ( >= 32x32).***

-When use CPU
+When using CPU

 ```bash
 $ pip install -r requirements.txt
 ```

-When use GPU
+When using GPU

 ```bash
 $ pip install -r requirements_gpu.txt